 - Slice spring onion into small rounds.

 - Simple dressing with a lot of zing.
-Place olive oil, dijon mustard, lime juice, honey, salt & pepper in a mason jar and give it a good shake.
+Place olive oil, Dijon mustard, lime juice, honey, salt and pepper in a mason jar and give it a good shake.

 - In the large mixing bowl, mix charred corn, papaya, cucumber and chilli together.
 Add dressing to the bowl and mix well so all ingredients are well covered by dressing.